drBenway/pixi-vn-wiki/start/getting-started.md

 :::

-For using the Pixi’VN package in a browser, you can use the following script tag:
+You can use the CDN version of this plugin:

 ::: code-group